QUICK ANSWER: BEST FACEBOOK ADVERTISING AGENCY 2019

 Optimize and track performance

 Check how your ads are performing constantly in the ads manager dashboard.
 If you find an ad that isn’t performing to your expectation, take it out and invest in an ad that is performing.
 There are tools that will help you manage this.
-One of the common resourceful tools is the adsensepro.
-The adsensepro can create, manage, and optimize your ad.
+One of the common resourceful tools is adsensepro.
+Can create, manage, and optimize your ad.
 If you have a larger firm, then the Hootsuite would be perfect for you.
 From the dashboard that you use to monitor your ads, you can test and create lots of Facebook ads in a few minutes.
-It has an easy to understand analytics that uncovers you best ad fast.
+It has an easy to understand analytics that uncovers your best ad fast.

 How do you get Facebook ad ideas?

 Now that you have all the tools ad essentials to create your ad, the challenge comes in on how your ad will be or how it will look like.
 If you have this problem, then have a look at the following strategies

 1. Convert every piece of content to an ad

 Every brand has its own content that drives most of the traffic every month.
 You can adapt this piece of content to an ad and get a perfect way to advertise using it in form of a video ad or a photo ad.
 To create a video ad, there are several ways you can convey the key contents in your ad through short text image.
 You then can use a few social video tools to compile them into a video in Facebook ad manager.